 This lead to the deaths of more than 15 million people in just 4 years.

-Do you know any interesting facts about the First World War?
+Do you know any interesting facts about the First World War that we’ve missed?
 Share them here in the comments section below!